 For full details be sure to watch the video below!
 Here is a quick guide with written instructions.

 Step 1: Cut out your mandalas on your cutting machine.
 I use a Cricut, but any machine that is SVG compatible will work!

 - Make sure to use the corresponding setting for your material.
 For example, 65-pound cardstock is considered medium weight in Design Space.
-Likewise, if you are using glitter cardstock or light cardstock, be sure to change your pressure accordingly in the Custom settings of Cricut Design space.
+Likewise, if you are using glitter cardstock or light cardstock, be sure to change your pressure accordingly in the Custom settings of Cricut Design Space.

 Note on Machine Settings

-Note: If your cardstock is tearing, try Cardstock for Intricate Cuts setting.
+Note: If your cardstock is tearing, try the Cardstock for Intricate Cuts setting.
 However, if your cardstock is not cutting all the way through, try selecting MORE pressure on the cut screen.

 Step 2: Your mandala pieces may or may not cut out in the order you arrange them.
 But don’t panic; there is an easy way to make sure you layer them correctly.
 Just make sure to set all the pieces aside and not lose any – I like to use a shallow container or box to collect my mandala layers.

 Step 3: After you cut all the mandala pieces, it’s time for assembly.
 To prep, start by laying all your parts in the correct order.
 If they did not cut out in the order they are meant to be layered; you can quickly check by returning to your Canvas and viewing your Layer’s Panel to the right.
 Starting at the bottom of the Layer’s Panel and working up will be the exact way you should assemble any mandala.

 - Check your alignment of the two layers.

 - Flip over the piece that belongs on top and begins placing your foam tabs.